alosadagrande/tekton-dpdk/blog.md

 PipelineResources are a set of objects that are used as inputs to a Task and can be output by a Task.
 A Task can have multiple inputs and outputs.
 There are [multiple PipelineResources types](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#resource-types) currently supported.
 In our environment we are going to use three:

 * [Git](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#git-resource).
-It represents a git repository where our testPMD source code is contained, so that it can be built by the pipeline.
+It represents a Git repository where our testPMD source code is contained, so that it can be built by the pipeline.
 It is used as an input resource in our pipeline.
 * [Image](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#image-resource).
 It represents a container image stored in a container registry.
 It is used usually and also in our case as an output resource that will be pushed to the Quay.io registry.
 * [Cluster](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#image-resource).
 It represents a Kubernetes cluster other than the current cluster where OpenShift Pipelines is running on.
 It will be used to deploy the newly built testPMD application into the remote CNF OpenShift cluster.

 Next, let's install the PipelineResources previously defined.
-First, the input git resource where we defined the git repository and revision where lives the source code of our application:
+First, the input Git resource where we defined the Git repository and revision where lives the source code of our application:

 ```yaml
 apiVersion: tekton.dev/v1alpha1